'Islamic State': Raqqa's loss seals rapid rise and fall

 Bakr knows he will almost certainly hang.
+Since we spoke, he has in fact been given two death sentences.
 I asked him if he would do the same things over if he had his life again.
 He laughed.

 "Absolutely not.
 I would get out of Iraq, away from IS, away from the security forces.
 I took this path without realising the consequences.
 There is no way back.
 I see that now."